tailsjoin/tailsjoin/README.md

 # tailsjoin
-## Script to install joinmarket and dependencies on Tails OS.
+## Script to install JoinMarket and dependencies on Tails OS.

 You must start Tails with "More options" setting in the beginning (Persistence is optional) and set an administrator password.